artBaby/database/README.md

-database - is a program that will allow you to create, watch and change databases.
+kevada - is a program that will allow you to create, read, update, delete information in database
 ========